philippbayer/CV/Readme.md

 ## on Fedora

+For newer versions (~25), install the package 'biber'.
-There's a Fedora repository for biber at http://repos.fedorapeople.org/repos/mef/biber/.
+For older versions 18 and 19, there's a Fedora repository for biber at http://repos.fedorapeople.org/repos/mef/biber/.
-If you are using Fedora 20, you need to downgrade biber to 1.8 using this repo: http://copr.fedoraproject.org/coprs/cbm/biber-1.8/
+If you are using Fedora 20, you may need to downgrade biber to 1.8 using this repo: http://copr.fedoraproject.org/coprs/cbm/biber-1.8/

 XeLaTeX should work by installing the texlive distribution.